Novia Nurain

 The purpose of the project is to understand the experience of socialization and usage of different services (i.e., telecare, food delivery, etc.) amid the pandemic who are living alone.
 Conducted interviews with young and older adults (urban and rural areas) who are living alone.
 Currently conducting thematic analysis for the collected data.

-Older Adults and Personal Informatics in Everyday Life (September, 2020 - present)
+Older Adults and Personal Informatics in Everyday Life (September, 2020 - December, 2021)

 Advisor: Prof. Christina Chung